Penpix of Ivory Coast squad

 By app

-ABIDJAN, June 4 (Reuters) - Penpix of Ivory Coast's 23-man squad for the World Cup in South Africa:
+ABIDJAN, May 21 (Reuters) - Penpix of Ivory Coast's provisional, 30-man squad for the World Cup:

 Part of the squads for the last three Nations Cup finals and the World Cup in Germany four years ago, where he made a single appearance and has been the first choice ever since.
 Has won an award in Belgium for his goalkeeping and had a stint in France.